5 Proven Reasons Why Gratitude Improves Your Health

 - Journaling– Take a few minutes to write down everything positive happening in your life every day.

 - Yoga/Meditation– These two practices center around the mind-body connection and help you with gratitude.
+Use the quiet moments to reflect and set intentions.

 - Volunteering- Helping those in need helps you recognize how good you have it.